poonchuanan/tp/docs/UserGuide.md

 > Things to take note of:
 >* `***` shows the target calories.
->* If less than 7 days are stored in storage file, all the days will be displayed.
+>* Displays up to latest 7 days of entries.

 <br>
 <br>